ecsyjs/ecsy/docs/manual/Architecture.md

 ## Entities
 An entity is an object that has an unique ID which purpose is to group components together.

-Entities are always created within a `World` context:
+Entities should be created within a `World` context:

 ```javascript
 var entity = world.createEntity();
 ```

 ### Adding components
-Once you have created an entity you can add components to it:
+Once an entity is created, it is possible to add **TODO: link to components** components to it:
 ```javascript
 class ComponentA {
   constructor() {